ethereum/web3.py/docs/contracts.rst

 .. py:attribute:: Contract.functions

-    This provides access to contract functions using attribute syntax.
+    This provides access to contract functions as attributes.
 For example:
     ``myContract.functions.MyMethod()``.
 The exposed contract functions are classes of the type :py:class:`ContractFunction`.

+.. py:attribute:: Contract.events

+    This provides access to contract events as attributes.
+For example:
+    ``myContract.events.MyEvent()``.
+The exposed contract events are classes of the type :py:class:`ContractEvent`.

 Methods
 -------